aiashow2015/aiashow2015/README.md

 Now, close your Terminal window and open a new one.

-Type <code>make</code>
+Type <pre><code>cd aiashow2015</code></pre>

+This command changes your current working directory to the "aiashow2015" directory.
+You will need to do this for everything from now on, so I'm going to assume you've done it and stop telling you about it.
+If you're ever unsure, you can type <code>pwd</code> to find out what directory you are in.

+<pre><code>make</code></pre>

-Assuming that everything ran without error, you should now see a file called 'mos.bin' in that directory.
-(Type 'ls' to see the files in your directory.)
+Assuming that everything ran without error, you should now see a file called 'mos.bin' in the 'core-bin' directory.
+(Or 'photon-bin' if you're building for the photon.
+(Type <code>ls</code> to see the files in your directory.
+Type <code>ls core-bin</code> to see the files in the core-bin directory.)

 Congratulations!
 You've just built your first firmware for the cube!

 ## How to build and deploy cool demos on the cube.